 You’ve won!
 Congratulations – you are now legally bound to purchase the property and you must exchange on the same day.
 The mortgage in principle that we spoke about earlier now needs to be secured and ready to complete within 20 days, so you will need to call both your solicitor and your mortgage lender straight away.

-• It is likely you will be expected to put down the 10% deposit there and then, so remember to bring your cheque book and two valid forms of I.D.
+It is likely you will be expected to put down the 10% deposit there and then, as the purchase is legally binding at the point of sale, so remember to bring your cheque book and two valid forms of I.D.

 For more information on property auctions and repossessions, check out Martin Lewis’ excellent site: MoneySavingExpert.com, and the BBC’s useful auction glossary.